51% of students in U.S. public schools—that’s 25 million—live in under-resourced households.

-Only 9% of low-income students earn a Bachelor’s degree—compared to 77% of their high-income peers.
+Only 9% of students from under-resourced communities earn a Bachelor’s degree—compared to 77% of their peers from adequately resourced communities.

-While the college graduation rate for high income students has nearly doubled in the past 40 years, the graduation rate for low income students has stagnated.
+While the college graduation rate for students in adequately resourced communities has nearly doubled in the past 40 years, the graduation rate for students in under-resourced communities has stagnated.

 Most Dreamers are the first in their families to graduate college—77% do not have a parent or guardian with a 4 year degree.

-The majority of Dreamers come from low-income families, with 91% qualifying for free or reduced lunch.
+The majority of Dreamers come from under-resourced communities, with 94% qualifying for free or reduced lunch.

-90% of Dreamers complete high school, compared to 74% of low-income students nationally.
+90% of Dreamers complete high school, compared to 74% of students from under-resourced communities nationally.

-Dreamers are 3x more likely to earn a bachelor’s degree than their low-income peers.
+Dreamers are over 3x more likely to earn a bachelor’s degree than their peers in under-resourced communities.